TEACUP DISCLAIMER: TEACUP PUPPIES AND HOW TO CARE FOR THEM

 We recommend giving your new puppy a 1/4 to 1/2 of a teaspoon of live culture vanilla flavored yogurt once or twice a day for the first week or two.
 Not only does the yogurt taste good and give them extra nutrition, the good bacteria it contains can help prevent problems and sometimes even cure or prevent bacterial infections that can arise from the stress of going to a new home.

-We hope these tips help you and your new puppy enjoy a long healthy life!!
+We hope that these tips will help you and your new fur baby have a long and healthy life together!